Data-Transfer/ceph-client/README.markdown

 is possible to keep on adding samples indefinitely then retrieve the sample of interest later on.
 Not tested, but it should be possible to search and retrieve individual samples while ingesting.

-For any serious use of streaming consider using a C++ client library, a sample implemetation is provided [here](https://github.com/ugovaretto/s3-rest).
+For any serious use of streaming consider using a C++ client library, a sample implementation is provided [here](https://github.com/ugovaretto/s3-rest).

-## URL presigning
+## URL pre-signing

 It is possible to generate a pre-singed URL with a pre-set expiration time, using the `s3-presign-url.py` script.

-Note that url presigning, in addition to simply sharing an object or a subset of it (through the *range* header), does support every single HTTP request, including object creation and streaming through append requests.
+Note that url pre-signing, in addition to simply sharing an object or a subset of it (through the *range* header), does support every single HTTP request, including object creation and streaming through append requests.

 ## Web request logger and proxy